-A Source Water Assessment that evaluates risks to our groundwater has been completed as part of the Drinking Water Protection Plan that Rainbow completed jointly with SUB.
-The plan was adopted May 17, 1999, and most recently updated in June 2013.
-Copies may be reviewed or purchased for the cost of reproduction at the Springfield Public Library, Springfield Planning Services Division, Rainbow Water District, or SUB's Water Service Center.
+A Source Water Assessment (SWA) that evaluates risks to our groundwater was completed as part of the Drinking Water Protection Plan (DWPP) that Rainbow completed jointly with SUB.
+The DWPP was originally adopted May 17, 1999, and the SWA updated in August 2019.
+Copies may be reviewed or purchased for the cost of reproduction at the Springfield Public Library, Rainbow Water District, or SUB's Water Service Center.
+The Source Water Assessment helps identify that 72.7% of the risk to our groundwater wells comes from urban lands in private ownership, 5.2% from private rural lands, and 22.1% from agricultural uses.
+Risks to Chase Well 2, which is influenced by the McKenzie River, includes soil erosion and forestry practices.